Spring 2020 Research Symposium POSTPONED

 DUE TO THE CURRENT CIRCUMSTANCES SURROUNDING THE CORONAVIRUS AND FOR THE HEALTH AND SAFETY OF EVERYONE INVOLVED, WE HAVE DECIDED TO POSTPONE THE RESEARCH SYMPOSIUM SCHEDULED FOR APRIL 30 - MAY 1 UNTIL SOMETIME THIS FALL.
 WE WILL NOTIFY YOU AS SOON AS A NEW DATE HAS BEEN DETERMINED.

 WE WISH YOU AND YOURS THE VERY BEST DURING THIS UNUSUALLY DIFFICULT TIME.

-ND Energy hosts an annual research symposium for the purpose of bringing together like-minded researchers and other individuals from academia, industry, and government to talk about some of the greatest challenges and opportunities in sustainable energy research and development facing the world today.
+Since 2018, ND Energy has hosted an annual research symposium for the purpose of bringing together researchers, scholars, students, and sustainability professionals from academia, industry, and government to talk about some of the greatest challenges and opportunities in sustainable energy research and development facing the world today.

 Our current plan is to continue with the same theme this fall -- Waste-to-Energy: Reimagining the Possibilities -- bringing together the same research experts and industry leaders to talk about current initiatives in the following areas:

 - Addressing waste carbon resources and technology

 - Capturing CO2 and converting it into value-added materials using renewable energy

 - Harvesting excess heat from the community for redistribution

 - Using industrial symbiosis at the small-scale to increase communities’ sustainability and well-being